 Tipping The Velvet by Sarah Waters

 This Waters neo-Victorian classic tells the coming-of-age story about a young woman named Nan who falls in love with a male impersonator.
 She follows her to London and finds various ways to support herself as she moves through the city.
+Waters ability to tell rewrite history through queer protagonists is magical.

-Paul takes the form of a mortal girl by Andrea Lawlor
+Paul Takes the Form of a Mortal Girl by Andrea Lawlor

 Set in 1993, Paul works at the only gay club in a university town.
-He studies queer theory, has a dyke best friend, makes zines and is a flâneur with a rich dating life.
+He studies queer theory, has a queer best friend, makes zines and is a flâneur with a rich dating life.
 He shifts between sexes and genders in adventures that lead him to San Francisco.

 The Colour Purple by Alice Walker

-The Well Of Loneliness by Radclyffe Hall
+The Well of Loneliness by Radcliffe Hall

 The Price of Salt by Patricia Highsmith